limengkruy/sad-guideline-typst/README.md

-# Customs Clearance – Single Administrative Document (SAD)
+# Single Administrative Document (SAD) - Guideline

 A Typst-based project for generating and managing **Customs Clearance Single Administrative Documents (SAD)**.
 This repository provides a modular, maintainable structure for producing professional customs documentation using [Typst](https://typst.app/).